top of page

 Head Coach

-This is Amy's fifth season in a coaching role for WMU.
-Amy is originally from Dale City, Virginia.
-Before moving to Michigan for college, she skated and coached for the National Blades Synchronized Skating teams in the Washington, D.C. area.
+This is Amy's sixth season in a coaching role for WMU.
+Amy is originally from Dale City, Virginia, She skated and coached for the National Blades Synchronized Skating teams in the Washington, D.C. area.
+She has been living in Michigan for the past 13 years.

 A former bronco, she graduated from Western Michigan University in 2014 with a degree in Secondary Education.
 After undergrad, she moved to southeast Michigan where she taught and coached for the Allegro!
 Synchronized Skating Teams for five seasons.
 She moved back to Kalamazoo in 2019 and earned her Masters in Educational Leadership from WMU in 2021.
 In addition to coaching, she is currently an English teacher at Hopkins High School, in Hopkins, Michigan.